Resiliently Serving a Jupyter Notebook on a Virtual Machine

 This tutorial was meant to be a walkthrough of the necessary steps to:

-• Create an AWS EC2 instance;
+- Create an AWS EC2 instance;

-• Connecting to that instance using a SSH tunnel;
+- Connecting to that instance using a

-• Getting the instance ready to work by updating its libraries;
+tunnel; - Getting the instance ready to work by updating its libraries;

-• Installing and setting up Anaconda and Jupyter;
+- Installing and setting up Anaconda and Jupyter;

-• Launching a Jupyter Notebook server on the instance;
+- Launching a Jupyter Notebook server on the instance;

-• Making sure that that tunnel is resilient to connection interruptions;
+tunnel to connect to the instance’s Jupyter Notebook server; - Making sure that that tunnel is resilient to connection interruptions;

-• Adequately terminating Jupyter, closing the tunnels and disconnecting from the instance.
+- Adequately terminating Jupyter, closing the tunnels and disconnecting from the instance.

 I hope this post has been helpful!
 Please let me know your feedback in the comments.